 Deer tick – Black Legged tick – Ixodes scapularis – Ixodes dammini (no longer correct)

 Bear Tick – Ixodes pacificus – Western Black Legged tick

 Sheep Tick – Ixodes ricinus – European Wood tick

-Description: Often confused with brown dog tick during later engorgement due to shield design.
-Mouth part is much longer than brown dog tick mouthparts.
-Brown dog ticks seldom attach to humans.
+Description: Can be confused with Brown Dog tick during later engorgement due to shield design, see pictures below.
+Mouthpart is much longer than brown dog tick mouthparts.
+Brown Dog ticks seldom attach to humans.